eanelson01/Monroe-Project-2022/eigenvalue_findings.md

 ![](images/eigenvalue_derivative.png)

 An important distinction in the expression is that the mu and lambda values in the numerators of the summation come from the B and A matrix respectively before the convex combination with the identity.
 The rest of the mu and lambda values from after the convex combination.
 With the new derivative in hand, we ran calculations using different matrices from size 3 to 5, inputting their respective eigenvalues.
 Since we want to show that the diagonal values are increasing, we expect to see that the derivative is positive.
 For the cases we examined, this was the case.

+### Findings and Next Step

+With the eigenvalues, we found a new way to express the derivative for the inverse diagonal values.
+Using that new derivative expression, we were able to check for positivity which we expected.
+With the examples we ran, we continued to see positivity throughout.
+This implies a continued increase in the inverse diagonal values up through t = 1/2.
+After this new expression, we sought a specific inequality to look at and to prove that the inverse diagonal values are increasing.

 ### View the Code